PeterCamilleri/ruby_sscanf/README.md

     %[skip_flag][width]format

 * The % sign is the lead-in character.
-* The optional skip flag, the * causes any data extracted to be ignored.
+* The optional skip flag, the *, causes any data extracted to be ignored.
-* The width field is an integer field that determines the amount of text to be parsed.
+* The width field is an integer that determines the amount of text to be parsed.
 * The format field determines the type of data being parsed.